bernardev254/akkuea/README.md

 Once everything is running, you should be able to:

-- ✅ Access the Agent frontend at http://localhost:3000
+- ✅ Access the frontend at http://localhost:3000
-- ✅ Access the Assistant frontend at http://localhost:3001
 - ✅ Make API calls to http://localhost:8080
 - ✅ See database connections working without errors

 ### Common Issues & Troubleshooting

-**Port conflicts**: If ports 3000, 3001, or 8080 are already in use, you can modify them in the respective package configurations.
+**Port conflicts**: If ports 3000 or 8080 are already in use, you can modify them in the respective package configurations.

 **Database connection issues**:
 - Ensure PostgreSQL is running: `brew services start postgresql` (macOS) or `sudo systemctl start postgresql` (Linux)